-When I lived in New York a little while back my first job (that wasn’t an unpaid internship) was as a Maître D at The Standard.
+When I lived in New York in my early twenties my first paid job was as a Maître D at The Standard.
 To describe the experience as “never a dull moment” would be like describing a rockstar as celibate.
 Apart from countless nights filled with weird and wonderful shenanigans – the typical tomfooleries one might come to expect from a celebrity-riddled eatery – there was this one night in particular that has stuck in my head like a Dylan song.

 This went on for 2 hours.

 Last drinks were called and she finally rose up from her chair, scurried over to me and placed about 10 sheets of smudge-stained paper on my desk.
 I looked down at them, surprised, then looked up and she was gone.
 This is one of the 10 portraits she drew.
-I found out later that this strange red coat lady was a very prominent international artist, and she had hightailed it down to The Standard all on her lonesome after her solo-exhibition had launched uptown that very night.
-I guess she was over all the hangers on.
-I won’t tell you her name, but if you guess it from her signature then I’ll give you a gluten-free chic-chip brownie.
+I found out later that this strange red coat lady was a very prominent artist, and she had hightailed it down to The Standard all on her lonesome after the launch of her solo-exhibition uptown that very night.
+I guess she was over all the posers.

 Only in New York.